ecupaio/dcgffl/_power-rankings/season-23-power-rankings-week-2.md

 ---
 date: 2022-09-20 09:11:44 -0400
 title: 'Season 23 Power Rankings: Week 2'
-author: Eric Green & Obie McNair - Reporting from Carter Barron Fields, it’s Eric Green & Obie McNair for DCGFFL Gossip Takes, serving you the hottest action both on and off the field.
+author: 'Eric Green & Obie McNair - Reporting from Carter Barron Fields, it’s Eric Green & Obie McNair for DCGFFL Gossip Takes, serving you the hottest action both on and off the field.
 Well, after a washout of Week 1 games, the guys, gals, gheys, gurls, (or your preferred pronouns) were on the field to officially kick off Season XXIII.
 Eric and Obie are here to spill all the Tea for this week.
+So with that being
+  said: Let''s talk about READING'
 season: 23
 week: 2
 rankings: